ManuelLopez234/ManuelLopez234/README.md

 - 👋 Hi, I’m Manuel Lopez A.K.A. @ManuelLopez234
-- 👀 I’m interested in a wide range of things such as finance,full-stack software engeneerig, product management, and project management.
+- 👀 I’m interested in a wide range of things such as full-stack software engineering, product management, and project management.
 - 🌱 I’m currently learning ...
-    1. Python 3
+    1. Fullstack Development
-    2. HTML
+    2. Data Science
-    3. Python for finance
-- 💞️ I’m looking to collaborate on open source projects
+- 💞️ I’m looking to collaborate on open-source projects
 - 📫 How to reach me ...
-Please feel free to send an emai to manueladrianlopez19@gmail.com
+Please feel free to send an email to manueladrianlopez19@gmail.com

 <!---
 ManuelLopez234/ManuelLopez234 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.